Igor Angulo: FC Goa will not miss Ferran Corominas | Goal.com

 "As I said, we have a very good squad and I'm sure that we will not miss him.
 I wish him the best because I know him personally from when we were playing together in the Spanish U-21 national team.

-Igor Angulo himself has scored 84 goals for Polish side Gornik Zabrze in the last four years and is used to the pressure of scoring goals.
+Igor Angulo himself has scored around 80 goals for Polish side Gornik Zabrze in the last four years and is used to the pressure of scoring goals.

 "I know that I am going to replace Coro because he has scored so many goals for the club, but I'm used to having this kind of pressure.
 In the last four years, I had the pressure to be the best for the team.